Skip to main content

 Using wmill CLI command wmill script generate-metadata, lockfiles can be generated and updated as files.
 The CLI asks the Windmill servers to run dependency job, using either the requirements.txt (if present) or asking Windmill to automatically resolve it from the script's code as input, and from the output of those jobs, create the lockfiles.
 When a lockfile is present alongside a script at time of deployment by the CLI, no dependency job is run and the present lockfile is used instead.

-Lockfile per Script inferred from a requirements.txt
+Lockfile per script inferred from a requirements.txt

 Although Windmill can automatically resolve imports.
 It is possible to override the dependencies by providing a requirements.txt file in the same directory as the script as you would do in a standard Python project, building and maintaining a requirements.txt to declare dependencies.